JuliaComputing/Multibody.jl/docs/src/examples/pendulum.md

 ```@example pendulum
 t = Multibody.t
 world = Multibody.world
+show(stdout, MIME"text/plain"(), world)
+nothing # hide
 ```

+Unless otherwise specified, the world defaults to have a gravitational field pointing in the negative ``y`` direction and an graivational acceleration of ``9.81``.

 ## Modeling the pendulum
 Our simple pendulum will initially consist of a [`Body`](@ref) and a [`Revolute`](@ref) joint (the pivot joint).
 We construct these elements by calling their constructors